 The information on this page is designed to help you make sense of all the information being given to you.
 It is also designed to provide you with a basic understanding of breast cancer and what it means when it has spread to another part of the body.

 This page also contains some helpful tips to help you navigate the health system and learn about other ways that people have coped to help you understand that you are not alone.

 When your first diagnosis is metastatic breast cancer

 My first diagnosis was of metastatic breast cancer and I was completely ignorant about the whole thing.
 I thought from all the ads on TV that it was fine and it was curable.
 I needed to be told by somebody that it was more serious than an early breast cancer diagnosis. – Penny

-For a small number of women, their diagnosis with metastatic breast cancer is their first diagnosis of breast cancer.
-Most women in this situation feel panic and uncertainty.
+For a small number of people, their diagnosis with metastatic breast cancer is their first diagnosis of breast cancer.
+Most people in this situation feel panic and uncertainty.
 After the initial shock, you will gradually start to think a little more clearly and realise there are things you can do to cope with the situation.
 Below is a list of things that you might find helpful:

 - Be informed.
 While the information may not be what you want to hear, staying informed helps you to understand your options.

 - Think about what you want.
 Take it one step at a time.
 Talk to your medical team and ask lots of questions so that you fully understand your situation and the treatment plan.